Baja California: North to South

 ACTIVITY LEVEL

 Guests must be able to walk unassisted at a moderate pace, which can include a minimum of one-half mile over varied terrain.
-The tour is considered suitable for those that can spend much, if not the entire day, out and about exploring.
-Please contact Debby Bernier (email shown at end) prior to registering should you have physical limitation concerns.
+The tour is suitable for those who can spend a significant amount of time, if not the entire day, exploring the area.
+Please know your limitations.
+The staff will make every effort to properly prepare and make concessions should activities need to be individually altered.
+Not making prudent choices based on your physical abilities might affect your experience and the overall group experience, and strain our staff resources.
+Please contact us before our departure should you have concerns.

 CANCELLATION POLICY